Vital success factors for great global teams

 1. Champion diversity

 When you are building your team, actively look for a diverse mix of people.
 You might think it will make life easier to bring in people you know or who share your background.
-However, your risk miss ing out on opportunities to have different thinking styles and problem-solving skills within the team, the ability to see situations from a range of perspectives and to be close to global clients and stakeholders.
+However, you risk missing out on opportunities to have different thinking styles and problem-solving skills within the team, the ability to see situations from a range of perspectives and to be close to global clients and stakeholders.
 Once the team is up and running make sure you celebrate its diversity and encourage team members to be curious about each other and share their differences in a positive way.

 2. Encourage cultural sensitivity